-If your child has a raised temperature, sickness or diarrhoea then you will be asked to collect your child ASAP.
-There will be a chart located in the hallway informing you how long a child will be unable to attend the setting, however the final decision is at the nursery’s discretion, you will always be contacted if your child does have a temperature of 38.5 degrees or more.
-If your child has a temperature of over 39.5 we ask them to be off for at least 24hrs.
+If your child has a raised temperature, sickness or diarrhea then you will be asked to collect your child ASAP.
+There will be a chart located in the hallway informing you how long a child will be unable to attend the setting, however the final decision is at the nursery’s discretion, you will always be contacted to collect if your child does have a temperature of 38.5 degrees or more.
+If your child has a temperature of over 39.5 or sent home on TWO consecutive days with a temperature of 38.5 or above we ask them to be off for at least 24hrs.

 We are happy to deal with common coughs and colds but if your child is unwell and in our care, then you may be contacted to collect your child.
 You may also be contacted if your child is feeling or acting a little out of character (even if there is no temperature), this will enable you as a parent or guardian to work with us and make an informed decision as to whether it is best to monitor them or if you wish to collect immediately, as at times this can be the early stages of an underlying illness.